 Step 1.
 Put together a “Bold Bag” for the quarter for each preteen.
 To make this easy, we’re providing you with a list of what you’ll need to include along with a Be Bold Student Pack.
 Plus, a list of household supplies we expect preteens already have.
-You’ll find the Summer 2020 supply list available now in the Digital Download Center.
+You’ll find the Summer and Fall 2020 supply list available now in the Digital Download Center.
 (If you’re new to Be Bold, you’ll find directions for the download center inside the front cover of your Be Bold Leader Guide.)

 Step 2.
 Arrange a “Bold Bag” pick-up date at your church.
 Or, for an even more personal touch, deliver them to your preteens’ homes!
 Arrange this ahead of time so you can wave through the window and have that face-to-face connection (from a safe distance).